tsmatz/minecraft-rl-example/Readme.md

 /etc/init.d/xrdp start  # password is required
 ```

-Allow (Open) inbound port 3389 (default RDP port) in network settings to allow your client to connect.
+Allow (Open) inbound port 3389 (default RDP port) in network settings to enable your client to connect.

-> Note : When you want to join into the same game with your own Minecraft client remotely, please open Minecraft port too.
+> Note : When you want to join into the same game with your own Minecraft client remotely, please open Minecraft port 25565 too.

 Install and setup Java (JDK) as follows.
+(Minecraft runtime needs JDK.)

 ```
 sudo apt-get install -y openjdk-8-jdk